Basis of Presentation and Summary of Significant Accounting Policies

 A performance obligation is a promise in a contract to transfer a distinct good or service to the customer, and represents the unit of account in applying the new revenue recognition guidance.
 A contract’s transaction price is allocated to each distinct performance obligation and recognized as revenue when, or as, the performance obligation is satisfied.
 The Company’s performance obligations are satisfied over time as services are rendered or at a point in time depending on when the customer obtains control of the promised goods or services.
 Revenue is recognized when obligations under the terms of a contract with the customer are satisfied; generally, this occurs when services are rendered.

 Customer revenue includes revenue received from the sale of integrated cloud solutions and business services and is comprised of monthly recurring charges, usage charges and initial nonrecurring charges.
 Monthly recurring charges include the fees paid by customers for services.
-Monthly recurring charges are recognized over the period that the corresponding services are rendered to the customers.
+Monthly recurring charges are recognized over the period that the corresponding services are rendered to customers.
 Usage charges consist of per-use sensitive fees paid for calls made.
 Additionally, access charges are comprised of charges paid primarily by interexchange carriers for the origination and termination of interexchange toll and toll-free calls.
 Usage and access charges are recognized monthly as the services are provided.
-Initial nonrecurring charges consist primarily of installation charges and revenue derived from sales of communications equipment such as IP phones.
-The Company recognizes installation and equipment revenue when the installation and setup is complete.
+Initial nonrecurring charges consist primarily of installation charges and revenue derived from sales of communications equipment such as phones.
+The Company recognizes installation revenue when the installation is complete.

 Accounts receivable are stated at the amount management expects to collect from outstanding balances.
 Management provides for uncollectible amounts through a charge to earnings and a credit to a valuation allowance based on its assessment of the current status of individual accounts.
 Balances that are still outstanding after management has used reasonable collection efforts are written off through a charge to the valuation allowance and a credit to accounts receivable.